 Our Curriculum Consultant, Cynthia Duncalfe, consults with home educating parents and HCOS teachers in regards to a wide variety of curriculum resources.
 She is involved in curriculum correlating, the development of the HCOS Unit Study Kits, website development, OverDrive Virtual Library digital resource lists and theme pages, blogging, monthly Learning Commons newsletters, and various training webinars.

 Cynthia is available Monday, Tuesday, Wednesday and Friday 9:30 am - 4:30 pm.
 Ph.
 1.877.397.7735 or email Cynthia Duncalfe.

-Our Subscriptions Facilitator, Beth Johnson, is responsible for our subscriptions accounts and helping maintain the information on our website.
+Our Subscriptions Facilitator, Margaret Basaraba, is responsible for our subscriptions accounts and helping maintain the information on our website.
 For questions about how subscriptions work, accessing the Search Portal or general questions, please phone or send her an email, and she’ll be happy to assist you.

 Our Unit Study Developer, Rachael Rennie, creates unit study kits for families to use at home.
 That means she spends her day reading great books, looking through terrific resources, and finding interesting learning activities for families to do together!

-Our Library Assistant and Contests Moderator, Erin Duncan, oversees our student contests, advises students of upcoming events and enjoys archiving material in our weblinking library.
+Our Library Assistant and Contests Moderator, Erin Duncan, oversees our student contests, advises students of upcoming events, answers Live Chat and enjoys archiving material in our weblinking library.